vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 Pay attention to the following kernels, they require special actions to be
 cranked:
-- linux-euclid
-- linux-fips
-- linux-ibm-gt
-- all the edge kernels (i.e., linux-hwe-edge)
+- all kernels marked as "private" in info/kernel-series.yaml
-- all the esm kernels, currently precise/linux and precise/linux-lts-trusty
+- all the ESM kernels